Mymoza/Mymoza/README.md

 ### Hi there 👋

+Hello!
+I’m Marie-Philippe Gill.

+I am a content creator on [Instagram](https://instagram.com/girlknowstech), [YouTube](https://youtube.com/c/girlknowstech), and my blog [GirlKnowsTech.com](https://girlknowstech.com), that you’re reading now!

+Professionally, I will soon be looking to work full-time as a machine learning engineer.
+I just graduated from software engineering at École de Technologie Supérieure (ÉTS) in Montreal.
+I also have a college degree (DEC) in Computer Science.
+I am currently working on my master’s thesis.

+I recently completed an internship at [Johns Hopkins University](https://girlknowstech.com/research-internship-jhu/).
+My research is on using smartwatches to predict the severity of Parkinson’s Disease symptoms, the [repo](https://github.com/Mymoza/BeatPD-CLSP-JHU) is public.

+Pronouns: She & Her

 <!--
 **Mymoza/Mymoza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.